-When is Day of the Establishment
+When is Day of the Establishment of the Slovak Republic?

-This holiday is always celebrated on 1 January and marks the day in 1993 when Czechoslovakia split into the Czech Republic and Slovakia.
+The Day of the Establishment of the Slovak Republic (Slovak: Deň vzniku Slovenskej republiky) is always celebrated on 1 January and marks the day in 1993 when Czechoslovakia split into the Czech Republic and Slovakia.

 Czechoslovakia had emerged as a sovereign state at the end of World War 1 in 1918.
 It was briefly split during World War 2, before coming under Soviet rule in 1948.
 In 1968, it became a federation consisting of the Czech Socialist Republic and the Slovak Socialist Republic.